-“Trifexis is an oral monthly preventive medication for heartworms, intestinal parasites, like hookworms, roundworms and whipworms and fleas,” Dr. Emily Singler, VMD, an on-staff veterinarian at Fetch by The Dodo, says.
+“Trifexis is an oral monthly preventive medication for heartworms, intestinal parasites, like hookworms, roundworms and whipworms and fleas,” Dr. Emily Singler, VMD, an on-staff veterinarian at Fetch, says.
 And it’s safe to say this medication is for pups only.

 As a preventative measure, Trifexis can be hugely beneficial.
 “All dogs should be on parasite prevention, including heartworm prevention,” Dr. Singler explains, who recommends regular (once a month) medication when furry family members are 8 weeks of age or older.